hashicorp/nomad-pack-community-registry/packs/signoz/README.md

   --var=zookeeper_volume_name=<ZOOKEEPER_VOLUME>
 ```
 > [!WARNING]
-> The schema migrator job automatically retries on failure but will
+> If a job under this pack fails due to a "Failed Validation" error for ClickHouse variables (this can occur if ClickHouse is not yet available and the variables do not exist), it will automatically retry.
-> disappear from active jobs after all attempts are exhausted.
-Use
+> However, if all retry attempts are exhausted and the job still fails,
-> `nomad job status <job-name>` or toggle "Show Dead Jobs" in the UI
+> check its status using `nomad job status <job-name>` or in the Nomad UI,
-> to view completed/failed batch jobs.
-If needed, manually re-run
+> then re-run the job manually.

 ### Preview Before Deploying